UniversalDependencies/docs/workgroups/newdoc/ditransitive_clauses.md

 both genders), which appears without the preposition.
 However, the situation in Spanish is different in two aspects:

-* Since the preposition _a_ is used to encode animate direct objects, one could argue that it is one of the core coding methods, and thus the recipient should not be considered oblique if it appears with this preposition.
+* Since the preposition _a_ is also used to encode animate direct objects, one could argue that it is one of the core coding methods, and thus the recipient should not be considered oblique if it appears with this preposition.
 * Clitic doubling – both the pronoun and the prepositional phrase can occur in